njpatter/CylinderInCrossflow/CylinderInCrossflowMatlab/README.md

   Example: pressures = GetPressureValues(ce, 50)

-CrossflowExperiment/MoveToCylinderAngle
+## CrossflowExperiment/MoveToCylinderAngle
   Moves the cylinder to the specified target angle (in degrees).
   Smallest angle movement is 1.8 degrees.

   Example: MoveToVertialPosition(ce, 97.2)

-CrossflowExperiment/MoveToVertialPosition
+## CrossflowExperiment/MoveToVerticalPosition
   Moves the vertical axis to the specified target Position (in mm).
   Smallest vertical movement is 0.2mm.

-  Example: MoveToVertialPosition(ce, 52.7)
+  Example: MoveToVerticalPosition(ce, 52.7)

-CrossflowExperiment/ResetMotorPositions
+## CrossflowExperiment/StreamAnemometerData
-  Resets motor positions to be zero - If you want to complete more than one run without disconnecting or resetting.
+  Tells the board to stream anemometer readings for a specified amount of time.
+Samples every 1ms.

-  Example: ResetMotorPositions(ce)
+  Example: [timeBetweenReadings, anemometerReadings] = StreamAnemometerData(ce, 5)